chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 ## Add S3 Configurations for Cookbook Storage

 Before restoring the backup on the Automate HA Chef Server, configure [S3 storage](/automate/chef_infra_external_cookbooks_in_chef_automate/) for cookbooks.
-The cookbooks stored in S3 in the Chef server can be stored in S3 or Postgres in Automate HA.
+The cookbooks stored in S3 in the Chef server can be stored in S3 or PostgreSQL in Automate HA.

 {{< note >}}